b33lie/GettingAndCleaningData_Project/README.md

 7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

 The end result is shown in the file `tidydata.txt`.

+## About the Code Book
+The CodeBook.md file explains the transformations performed and the resulting data and variables.